ssola/monachus/README.md

 **String**
 ______

-The first thing we need to know is how to use the String class, this class generates an object with a specific text.
+The first thing we need to know is how to use the String class.
+This class generates an object with a specific text.
 It will preserve that text in UTF-8 charset along the way.

 ```php
 include_once("./vendor/autoload.php");